Skip to Content

 History of Pickles

 Pickles have been around for a long time.
 When something is pickled, it is soaked in vinegar and salt brine to preserve it.
 So making pickles was a way of preserving veggies so they would last longer.
-It is said that pickles have been around as far back as 2030 BC when cucumbers were pickled in the Tigris Valley.
+It is said that pickles have been around as far back as 2040 BC when cucumbers were pickled in the Tigris Valley.

 What Exactly Makes a Dill Pickle?

 Crisp Dill Pickles are made by packing Cucumbers in a jar and then submerging them in vinegar and salt brine solution.
 Fresh Dill or Dill seeds are added for flavoring as well as garlic cloves.
 The homemade dill pickles are canned in a water bath canner and let sit for a few weeks before they are enjoyed.
-Making homemade dill pickles is really easy if you have the right canning recipe!
+Making homemade dill pickles is easy if you have the right canning recipe!

 How To Make Homemade Crispy Dill Pickles